-- 1 For Professional Staff, the input should be indicated individually; for Support Staff, it should be denoted by category (e.g., draftsmen, clerical staff, etc.). - 2 Months are counted from the start of the assignment, for each staff indicates separately staff input for home and field work. - 3 Field work means work carried out at a place other than the Consultant's home office.
+1 For Professional Staff, the input should be indicated individually; for Support Staff, it should be denoted by category (e.g., drafters, clerical staff, etc.).

+Two months are counted from the start of the assignment.
+For each staff, indicate separately staff input for home and fieldwork.

+3 Fieldwork means work carried out at a place other than the Consultant's home office.